nishanthvijayan/CoderCalendar-API/README.md

 ## Building locally
-To install the dependencies, run
+1. To install the dependencies, run
 ```
 npm install
 ```
 from inside this directory.

+2. To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
+Then go to the 'Account' tab of your user profile (https://www.kaggle.com/account) and select 'Create API Token'.
+This will trigger the download of kaggle.json, a file containing your API credentials.
+Create a file named `secrets.json` inside the cloned repo.
+Add your kaggle username and APIKEY to in the format prescribed in `secrets.json.example` file.

-To start the server, run
+3. To start the server, run
 ```
 npm start
 ```

 ## Platforms supported